-Anthropology is an unusually broad discipline that embraces biological, historical, and cross-cultural study.
+Anthropology is an unusually broad discipline that embraces biological, historical and cross-cultural study.
 Anthropology courses at Kenyon reflect these three distinct but interrelated areas.

 Biological anthropology studies the complex connections between our biological and cultural existence, investigating how humans have evolved in the past and how we are continuing to evolve in the present.
-More advanced courses focus on such topics as human skeletal anatomy, human paleontology, the anthropology of food, and human adaptation to changing environmental conditions.
+More advanced courses focus on such topics as human skeletal anatomy, human paleontology, the anthropology of food and human adaptation to changing environmental conditions.

-In cultural anthropology courses, students can study native North Americans and the peoples of Africa, Asia, and Latin America, as well as such topics as media, race, ethnomedicine, sexuality and gender, ethnomusicology, politics, and development.
+In cultural anthropology courses, students can study native North Americans and the peoples of Africa, Asia and Latin America, as well as such topics as media, race, ethnomedicine, sexuality and gender, ethnomusicology, politics and development.

 All anthropology courses deal with diversity, helping us to appreciate the varied ways of being human in the past and present and what links all of us despite those differences.

 These courses should be taken as early in the major as practicable and may be taken in any sequence.
-Upper-level courses in anthropology normally have one of the foundation courses as prerequisite.
+Upper-level courses in anthropology normally have one of the foundation courses as a prerequisite.

 The Honors Program in anthropology provides students with the opportunity to conduct significant independent research on a topic of their choice.
 Typically, a student will propose a research focus in consultation with a member of the faculty who agrees to serve as the project advisor.

 Late in the student's junior year or early in the senior year, she or he submits a brief description of the honors project to the department.
-This synopsis outlines the central question being addressed, what methods will be used in conducting the study, and how the thesis will be organized.
-All anthropology faculty not on leave at the time of the proposal's submission review the document and decide whether it will be approved or declined based on the proposal's intellectual merit and feasibility as well as the student's past classroom performance, demonstrated motivation in pursuit of excellence, and organizational skills.
+This synopsis outlines the central question being addressed, what methods will be used in conducting the study and how the thesis will be organized.
+All anthropology faculty not on leave at the time of the proposal's submission review the document and decide whether it will be approved or declined based on the proposal's intellectual merit and feasibility as well as the student's past classroom performance, demonstrated motivation in pursuit of excellence and organizational skills.

 After the project is approved, the student builds an honors committee consisting of the advisor and one other faculty member who need not be an anthropologist.
-The student's senior year is spent conducting the research and writing the honor's thesis, although both processes may well have begun in previous years.
+The student's senior year is spent conducting the research and writing the honors thesis, although both processes may well have begun in previous years.

 Requirements: GPA 3.33 overall; 3.5 in the major.

 Due date: Honors theses are due in the anthropology department office on April 1 or the closest Monday after that date.
 The thesis defense is scheduled for a time after April 1 that is convenient for the student and the readers.

-MUSC 206 Seminar in Ethnomusicology
+MUSC 206D Seminar in Ethnomusicology.